nasa/cumulus-api/content/granules.md

 Bulk delete the provided granules.
 Granules can be sent as a list of IDs or as an Elasticsearch query to the Metrics' Elasticsearch.

 Overview of the request fields:

+Note: Exactly one of granules, query, granuleInventoryReportName, or s3GranuleIdInputFile must be provided.

 | Field | Required | Value | Description |
 | --- | --- | --- | --- |